 Planning application submitted and the club started to draw up an application to the Football Foundation and other funders.

 The planning application receives an initial negative response from residents in the vicinity and it’s clear there is more consultation to be done.

 First Team Formed

 The Men’s first team was set up playing out of Rugby Lions, Webb Ellis Road and supported by the Junior club to provide a pathway.

-Girls football was introduced as we partnered up with Rugby Girls Football Club with Declan Wheelan as chairman.
+More history was made this year as Girls football was introduced as we partnered up with Rugby Girls Football Club with Declan Wheelan as chairman.